zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/troubleshooting.md

 ## Submission Errors

+### Submission Fails if Cache is Enabled

+The form displays an _Internal Server Error_ when page caching is enabled.
+When the cache is cleared, it works, but soon after, it stops working.

+This is expected.
+Due to the nature of how forms validate submissions, pages containing a form cannot be cached.
+Find a way to make a caching exception for those pages.

 ### Submission Fails With Vague Error

 The form displays a _Submission Failed_ error without any further details, it is most likely a suppressed PHP error.
 To get more insights about it you can: